-Disclose the Alternative Costs at Closing table for transactions without a seller where the Alternative Estimated Costs at Closing table was disclosed on the Loan Estimate. (see section 2.2.4 above; § 1026.38(d)(2)) Check boxes are used in order to indicate whether the amount of cash is due from or paid to the consumer at consummation.
+Disclose the Alternative Costs at Closing table for a transaction without a seller or for a simultaneous subordinate lien transaction where the Alternative Estimated Costs at Closing table was disclosed on the Loan Estimate. (see section 2.2.4 above; § 1026.38(d)(2)) Note that the Alternative Costs at Closing table must be used on the Closing Disclosure if it was used on the Loan Estimate.

+Check boxes are used in order to indicate whether the amount of cash is due from or paid to the consumer at consummation.
 (Comment 38(d)(2)-2) If the Alternative Costs at Closing table is used, then the Alternative Calculating Cash to Close on page 3 of the Closing Disclosure must also be used.
 (Comment 38(d)(2)-1)